High-density hard-core model on $\mathbb{Z}^2$ and norm equations in ring $\mathbb{Z} [{\sqrt[6]{-1}}]$: The hard-core model on . Gibbs measures

 Parameter $u>0$ is called {\it fugacity}, or {\it activity} (of an occupied site).

-A probability measure $\bmu$ on $(\sX,\fB(\sX))$ is called a $D$-HC {\it Gibbs/DLR measure} \ if (i) $\bmu ({\mathcal A})=1$, (ii) $\forall$ \ finite $\bbV\subset\bbZ^2$ and a function $f:\phi\in \sX\mapsto f(\phi )\in{\mathbb C}$ depending only on the restriction $\phi\upharpoonright_\bbV$, the integral $\bmu (f)=\int_\sX f(\phi )\rd\bmu (\phi )$ has the form
+A probability measure $\bmu$ on $(\sX,\fB(\sX))$ is called a $D$-HC Gibbs/DLR measure \ if (i) $\bmu ({\mathcal A})=1$, (ii) $\forall$ \ finite $\bbV\subset\bbZ^2$ and a function $f:\phi\in \sX\mapsto f(\phi )\in{\mathbb C}$ depending only on the restriction $\phi\upharp_\bbV$, the integral $\bmu (f)=\int_\sX f(\phi )\rd\bmu (\phi )$ has the form

-One can say that under such measure $\bmu$, the probability of a configuration $\psi^\bbV$ in a finite `volume' $\bbV\subset{\mathbb Z}^2$, conditional on a configuration $\phi\upharpoonright_{\bbZ^2\setminus\bbV}$, coincides with $\mu_{\bbV}(\psi^\bbV\,\|\phi)$, for $\bmu$-a.a. $\phi\in\{0,1\}^{\bbZ^2}$.
+One can say that under such measure $\bmu$, the probability of a configuration $\psi^\bbV$ in a finite `volume' $\bbV\subset{\mathbb Z}^2$, conditional on a configuration $\phi\upharp_{\bbZ^2\setminus\bbV}$, coincides with $\mu_{\bbV}(\psi^\bbV\,\|\phi)$, for $\bmu$-a.a. $\phi\in\{0,1\}^{\bbZ^2}$.

-In the literature, equality (1.3) is often referred to as the DLR equation for a measure $\bmu$ (in fact, it represents a system of equations labeled by $\bbV$ and $f$).
+In the literature, equality (1.3) is referred to as the DLR (Dobrushin-Lanford-Ruelle) equation for a measure $\bmu$ (it represents a system of equations labeled by $\bbV$ and $f$).

-The HC DLR-measures form a {\it Choquet simplex} (in the weak-convergence topology on the set of probability measures on $(\sX,\fB(\sX))$), which we denote by $\sG=\sG(D,u)$.
-We are interested in {\it extreme Gibbs measures} $\bmu$ which do not admit a non-trivial decomposition $\bmu =\alpha\bmu^{(1)} +(1-\alpha )\bmu^{(2)}$ in terms of other HC Gibbs measures $\bmu^{(i)}$, $i=1,2$.
-Physically, the extreme Gibbs measures are interpreted as {\it pure phases}.
-The collection of extreme Gibbs measures (EGMs) is denoted by $\sE =\sE(D,u)$.
+The HC Gibbs measures form a {\it Choquet simplex} (in the weak-convergence topology on the set of probability measures on $(\sX,\fB(\sX))$), which we denote by $\sG=\sG(D,u)$.
+We are interested in {\it extreme Gibbs measures}, i.e., extreme points of $\sG$.
+In Physics the extreme Gibbs measures are interpreted as {\it pure phases}.
+The collection of the extreme Gibbs measures (EGMs) is denoted by $\sE =\sE(D,u)$ and its cardinality is denoted by $\sharp \sE$.
 Any HC DLR-measure $\bmu$ is the barycenter for some unit mass distribution over $\sE$.
 Cf. \cite{Ge}.

-One of the main questions is to verify, for given $D$ and $u$, whether there is a unique or multiple EGM.
-It is known that for $u$ small ($u\in (0,u^0)$ where $u^0=u^0(D)$), the EGM (and hence the HC DLR-measure) $\bmu$ is unique.
-As was stressed, we work with $u$ large: $u\geq u_*=u_*(D)$ where $u_* > u^0$.
-We prove that, in absence of sliding (precise definitions are given in Section 2.2), for $u\geq u_*$ there are multiple (but finitely many) extreme EGMs; consequently, the collection of HC DLR-measures $\sG$ is a polytop whose vertices form set $\sE$.
-As was said, this result is derived from the Pirogov-Sinai theory (see \cite{PiS, Si}, with additions from \cite{Z} and \cite{DoS}).
-When the value $D$ is of Class A (see Section \ref{SubSec2.1}), we provide a complete description of EGMs $\bmu\in\sE$.
-In particular, we specify the cardinality $\sharp\sE$, establish symmetries between the EGMs and clarify connections between the PGSs and the EGMs.
-For a complimentary Class B we offer a less explicit result.
-Cf. Theorems 1 - 3 in Section 2.3 and Theorem 4 in Section 4.1.